Jamie135/Tokenizer/README.md

 ### Standards: ERC-20

 ERC-20 is one of the most used fungible token standards on the Ethereum blockchain.

+**Advantages**:

 1. **Interoperability**: ERC-20 tokens are compatible with a wide range of wallets, exchanges, and dApps.
 This ensures that your token can be easily integrated and used across various platforms within the Ethereum ecosystem.